buyfromau/website/README.md

-## Welcome to Buy From Australia website
+## Welcome to www.buyfromau.com

+Thankyou for vising the buy from Australia website.

 We’re working hard to make this website available soon.
-You will then find a new design and our new collection!
+You will then find a new design and our new collection of products!

 Until then please bear with us.